TomMcKenna1/nutrilytics-backend/README.md

 #### GET /api/v1/auth/me

 _Description_: Retrieves the profile of the currently authenticated user.
+Validated Firebase tokens are cached in Redis to speed up future authentication.

 **Response 200 OK**